kopdigs/scrape-html-web/README.md

   It is possible to provide it with either a RegExp or a custom function ** _not required_

 - canBeEmpty: - by default it is set to **false** ( grants the ability to leave the value of an element blank ) ** _not required_
-  > { key: "title", selector: ".title", type: "text", canBeEmpty: true },  Example response: {title: ''} if text in selector id empty
+  > { key: "title", selector: ".title", type: "text", canBeEmpty: true },  Example response: {title: ''} if text in selector is empty

 ##### replace